 Once you’ve figured out where you’d like to expand to, you need to gauge how much extra it will cost to target this new area along with your current farm.
 For example, call Zillow and see how much Premier Agent will cost in the new zip code, and call your direct mail company to see what kind of price they’ll give you for XX more door hangers or postcards.

 This is an easy one.
-The more people you can reach, the more leads you will get, and the more closed deals you’ll have in 2019.
+The more people you can reach, the more leads you will get, and the more closed deals you’ll have.
 That doesn’t only mean a higher GCI, it also means that you will have a whole new crop of former clients to get referrals from in the future!

 12. Use Instagram Voice Message DMs